Table of Contents

 ***Do not use Form 8615 for this child.

 If the parent's taxable income, filing status, or the net unearned income of the parent's other children is not known by the due date of the child's return, reasonable estimates can be used.
 Enter “Estimated” next to the appropriate line(s) of Form 8615.
 When the correct information is available, file Form 1040X, Amended U.S. Individual Income Tax Return.

 Instead of using estimates, the child can get an automatic 6-month extension of time to file.
 For details, see Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.

-If after the child's return is filed, the parent's taxable income changes or the net unearned income of any of the parent's other children changes, the child's tax must be refigured using the adjusted amounts.
+If the parent’s income changes after the child’s return is filed, the tax must be refigured using the adjusted amounts.
+The child’s tax must also be refigured if there are changes to the net unearned income of other children for whom the parent is required to file a Form 8615.
 If the child's tax changes, file Form 1040X to correct the child's tax.

 |More Online Instructions|